 - Managed: whether Vitess schedules and operates the migration - Online: - MySQL supports limited online ("In place") DDL and instant DDL.
-See support chart. - gh-ost, online do not support foreign keys - pt-osc has support for foreign keys (may apply collateral blocking operations) - Trackable: able to determine migration state (ready, running, complete etc) - gh-ost also makes available progress % and ETA seconds - Declarative: support -declarative flag - Revertible: online strategy supports revertible ALTER statements (or ALTERs implied by -declarative migrations).
-All managed strategies supports revertible CREATE and ALTER. - Traffic: online migration cut-over uses Vitess specific blocking of traffic, and is therefore only safe when write traffic to the tables runs entirely through Vitess/VTGate. gh-ost and pt-osc use generic MySQL blocking/locking mechanisms, and it is safe to run some write traffic on the migrated table outside Vitess.
+See support chart. - gh-ost, online do not support foreign keys - pt-osc has support for foreign keys (may apply collateral blocking operations) - Trackable: able to determine migration state (ready, running, complete etc)

+- gh-ost also makes available progress % and ETA seconds - Declarative: support -declarative flag - Revertible: online strategy supports revertible ALTER statements (or ALTERs implied by -declarative migrations).
+All managed strategies supports revertible CREATE and DROP. - Recoverable: an online migration interrupted by planned/unplanned failover, automatically resumes work from point of interruption. gh-ost and pt-osc will not resume after failover, but Vitess will automatically retry the migration (by marking the migration as failed and by initiating a RETRY), exactly once for any migration. - Traffic: online migration cut-over uses Vitess specific blocking of traffic, and is therefore only safe when write traffic to the tables runs entirely through Vitess/VTGate. gh-ost and pt-osc use generic MySQL blocking/locking mechanisms, and it is safe to run some write traffic on the migrated table outside Vitess.